Ben Willbond: Career

 His 2010 short film Tooty's Wedding, which he co-wrote with Solon, won numerous international comedy awards and was screened as part of the 2012 Sundance Film Festival.
 Other notable film work includes the movie Starter for 10 (2006).
 In 2007 he had a short appearance in St Trinian's, as a nervous school inspector.

-He is currently starring in BBC's Ghosts with the other main Horrible Histories cast.
+Between 2019 and 2023, Willbond portrayed The Captain in the BBC sitcom Ghosts with the other main Horrible Histories cast.

 Personal life

-Willbond is a keen cricketer and plays for the Thunderers.
+Willbond has two children and is married to Charlotte Gordon.
+He is a keen cricketer and plays for the Thunderers.